Button Bits

 Advantages

-Cost – Smaller initial investment
+- Cost – Smaller initial investment

-Less Impact Damage – Impact is less damaging to the cutting structure
+- Less Impact Damage – Impact is less damaging to the cutting structure

-Better in Hard Rock Formations – The fracturing action of a button bit is better in non-homogeneous rock formations.
+- Better in Hard Rock Formations – The fracturing action of a button bit is better in non-homogeneous rock formations.

-More Control Over Bit – In directional drilling applications, a button bit is easier to control thereby offering lower torque, greater flexibility on WOB and a more steady tool face.
+- More Control Over Bit – In directional drilling applications, a button bit is easier to control, thereby offering lower torque, greater flexibility on WOB, and a more steady tool face.

 Why?

-Special emphasis has been placed on the pdc cutter and design aspects of the pdc bit.
+Particular emphasis has been placed on the pdc cutter and design aspects of the pdc bit.

 Disadvantages

-Lost Cones – Because tricones have moving parts, there is always the risk of losing a cone in the hole.
+- Lost Cones – Because tricones have moving parts, there is always the risk of losing a cone in the hole.

-Lower ROP – The shearing action of a PDC bit is more efficient, resulting in higher ROP.
+- Lower ROP – The shearing action of a PDC bit is more efficient, resulting in higher ROP.

-Lower Bit Life – PDC bits have a longer life than tricones.
+- Lower Bit Life – PDC bits have a longer life than tricones.